harleysmodernlife/VERN/TASKS_AND_TODO.md

 - **Local Commits:**
   - Commit after each working feature, test, or doc update.
-  - Use clear, descriptive commit messages (e.g., "feat: refactor tool invocation to Python functions").
+  - Use clear, descriptive commit messages (e.g., "feat: add LLM-powered Orchestrator agent").
   - Do NOT push to remote until milestone is reached and all tests pass.

 - **Push to Remote:**